nais/doc/addons/naisjobs.md

             medium: Memory
 ```

-Sets up an empty volume mount for the pod.
+Sets up an empty in-memory volume mount for the pod.
+This is where the secrets will be stored in your pod.
+They will not be written to disk.

 #### 2.2 Vault Init Container